maizzle/maizzle.com/content/docs/examples/buttons.md

 ### Outlined

-No background color, so it inherits its container's background (white in our case).
+No background color, so it inherits its container's background (gray in our case).
 We add a colored border to the table cell to create the outline.

 To make it more interesting, let's also change the background on hover: